jpdas18/Applied-Machine-Learning/Project_2.md

 ![plot](lrmetrics.png)
 ![plot](linest1pp.png)
 ![plot](linest1roc.png)
-#### I then decided to train another model to predict a wealth category of 1, adding a derived feature column crossing size and education
+#### I then decided to train another model to predict a wealth category of 1, adding a derived feature column crossing size and education.
+However, there was no significant difference between this and the previous model, so I decided to add a derived feature column crossing gender and education.

 #### Again produce your ROC curves and interpret the results.